uiua-lang/uiua/site/text/ga.md

 ⍜∩¯₄⨱ ¯₄+e₀𝕍[¯4 0 0]
 ```

 Now that we have our lines running from cube points to the camera, we can find the intersection of those lines with a [frustum plane](https://en.wikipedia.org/wiki/Viewing_frustum), the plane that our "screen" would be in.
 In PGA, planes are actually just vectors.
 We'll use the plane normal to the X axis at `X = ¯2`.
+Here, `𝕍[1 0 0]` gives us the plane going through the origin, and `+2e₀` moves it into place.

 ```uiua
 # Experimental!